georgiarg/Prompt2Fashion/README.md

 # Prompt2Fashion: An automatically generated fashion dataset

-This repository contains the dataset created with the methodology presented in our paper **"Automatic Generation of Fashion Images using Prompting in Generative Machine Learning Models"** (https://github.com/georgiarg/AutoFashion.git).
+This repository contains the dataset created with the methodology presented in the paper **"Automatic Generation of Fashion Images using Prompting in Generative Machine Learning Models"** (https://github.com/georgiarg/AutoFashion.git).

 ## Abstract